spring-attic/gs-consuming-rest-angularjs/README.ftl.md

     <@snippet path="src/main/resources/static/hello.js" prefix="complete"/>

-This controller module is represented as a simple JavaScript function that is given AngularJS' `$scope` and `$http` components.
+This controller module is represented as a simple JavaScript function that is given AngularJS's `$scope` and `$http` components.
 It uses the `$http` component to consume the REST service at "/greeting".

-If successful, it will assign the JSON received to `$scope.greeting`, effectively setting a model object named "greeting".
+If successful, it will assign the JSON returned back from the service to `$scope.greeting`, effectively setting a model object named "greeting".
 By setting that model object, AngularJS can bind it to the application page's DOM, rendering it for the user to see.

 Create the Application Page
 ---------------------------

-Next, you'll create the HTML page that will load the client into the user's web browser:
+Next, you'll create the HTML page that will load the client into your web browser:

     <@snippet path="src/main/resources/static/index.html" prefix="complete"/>